About the Client

 Station Dashboard: Overview

-Also, it is possible to create a list of bookmarks for the required information.
+Also, creating a list of bookmarks for the required information is possible.

 Station dashboard: Charts, Wanted, and Bookmarks